-The Experiment offers an early application discount of $400 for participants who have an immediate family member who is an alumnus/alumna of The Experiment (including The Experiment Digital alumni) and/or for participants who are applying for a second program of The Experiment.
+The Experiment offers a discount of $500 for participants who have an immediate family member (parent/guardian, sibling, grandparent) who is an alumnus/alumna of The Experiment (including The Experiment Digital alumni) and/or for participants who are applying to participate in a second Experiment program.
 This discount cannot be combined with other discounts, though an applicant who receives a discount may also apply for a partial need-based scholarship.

 Need-based Geographic & School-based Summer Abroad Scholarships

 The Experiment collaborates with a network of generous alumni and donors to offer partial need-based scholarships for our summer abroad programs to high school students from specific geographic locations and schools.
 To apply, submit your online application for admission and follow the instructions on the scholarship flyers linked below.

 The Experiment invites Williston Northampton sophomores and juniors to apply for partial scholarships from Faith Wilcox Barrington.
 The scholarship can cover between $500 and nearly full scholarships depending on financial need and program placement.

 The Experiment invites Houston Metro area students to apply for partial scholarships from the Houston International Endowment Fund.
 The scholarship can cover up to $2,000 depending on need and program placement.

 The Experiment invites Windham County, Vermont sophomores and juniors to apply for large partial scholarships from the Janeway Family Foundation.
 The scholarship can cover between $500 and nearly full scholarships depending on financial need and program placement.

 The Experiment invites students from Horace Greeley High School and the Westchester County, NY region to apply for partial scholarships from the Joyce and Irving Goldman Family Foundation.
 The scholarship can cover between $500 and nearly full scholarships depending on financial need and program placement. depending on need and program placement.
 The donor has a preference for students from Horace Greeley High School.